 - He must be a citizen of India;

-- must be completed the age of thirty-five years, and
+- His age must be thirty-five years, and

 - should be qualified for election as a member of the House of the People (Lok Sabha).